 Supports a subset of docker commands:

-search, pull, import, export, load, create and run
+search, pull, import, export, load, save, create and run

 Understands docker container metadata